GlenHertz/ZFS-Linux/README.md

 You can also comment out the `GRUB_HIDDEN*` lines so the boot menu isn't hidden (in case you want to edit it for testing purposes).

-For good measure, lets regenerate the ramdisk and update grub:
+For good measure, lets regenerate the ramdisk and update grub (initramsfs will copy the hostid into the image):

 ```
 update-initramfs -c -k all